-This upscale and modern oasis goes beyond crappy concession stand food.
+This upscale park goes beyond concession stand food

 Wisconsin Dells, Wisconsin

 Take a break from slipping and sliding with some Wisconsin-made craft brews

 If you’ve ever tried to get a beer at a certain pizza joint with a mousy mascot named Chuck—where “a kid can be a kid”—you’ll know that beer at theme parks can often only aspire to be Miller Lite or an MGD, at best.
 Kalahari, however, proves that family-friendly and quality brews don’t have to be mutually exclusive.